 Just a few kilometres north of Melbourne’s bustling CBD, deep in the heart of the Darebin Parklands, a group of preschoolers is gathering.
-They’re here for Westgarth Bush Kinder, a nature-based kindergarten program inspired by Indigenous traditions, Australian folklore and the increasingly popular forest schools of northern Europe.
+They’re here for Westgarth Bush Kinder.
+It's a nature-based kindergarten program inspired by Indigenous traditions, Australian folklore and the increasingly popular forest schools of northern Europe.
 Piloted in 2011 by teacher and parent-of-four Doug Fargher, with local community support and government funding, this outdoor early childhood initiative was the first of its kind in Australia.
 Now, there are more than one hundred bush kinders in Victoria alone.

 So, how do children respond to being outside with no equipment?